 A surprising number of companies adopt an unlimited time off policy.
 Yet there are some considerations to take into account when creating your own.
-It must be said that a policy like this works well when:
+Typically, a policy like this works well when:

 - Employee performance and goals are tracked, checked and rewarded before implementing this policy.

-- Paid time off management software is in place in order to keep track of time off, as well as minimizing the likelihood or impact of abuse of this system.
+- Paid time off management software is in place in order to keep track of paid time off requests, as well as minimizing the likelihood or impact of abuse of this system.

 - Employees take time off that is pre-approved by managers in order to keep tabs on movements.
-This also ensures that the operational requirements of the businesses are not compromised by staff absences.
+This also ensures staff absences do not compromise the operational requirements of the businesses.

-To sum up, unlimited PTO can be a good practice to implement within a workplace, especially where standard leave allowances are only 10 days per annum.
+To sum up, unlimited PTO can be a good practice to implement within a workplace, especially where standard paid time off allowances in the USA are only 10 days per annum.
 It all depends on how well the policy is set up and managed.
-If steps are followed correctly and software is used, then it could be very beneficial to an employer and employee.
+If steps are followed correctly and PTO tracking software is used, then it could be very beneficial to an employer and employee.